EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 # Migration to gRPC Client

 TCP client is considered legacy.
 We recommend migrating to the gRPC client.

+We decided to use gRPC as our communication protocol, as it enabled us to standardise client communication.
+Thanks to that, we benefit from the built-in gRPC functionalities like streaming, back-pressure etc., instead of building the custom implementations.

+As gRPC is a multi-platform and widely adopted standard, it enabled us to provide a unified approach and deliver clients for other dev environments like Go, JVM, NodeJs, Rust.

+TCP client will still be getting the necessary bug fixes, but new database features will be only delivered for the gRPC client (e.g. persistent subscription to `$all`).

+Having all of that, we encourage you to migrate to the gRPC client.
 This document outlines the needed steps.
 Check also the [gRPC documentation](/clients/grpc/) for more details on how to use it.

 ## Update the target Framework